 An exploration to Life drawing: portrait, figure, landscape and various environments, emphasis on experimentation and integration with other studio experiences.
-Spring.
+Fall and spring.
 Prerequisite: 214.

 315 Painting II, III.
 (4)

 Advanced individual or group projects under the guidance of the instructor.
-Spring and fall.
+Every third semester.
 Prerequisite: 215.

 316 Sculpture II, III.
 (4)

 Advance projects in traditional and experimental media.
-Fall and spring.
+Every fourth semester.
 Prerequisite: 216.

 317 Photography II, III.
 (4)

 Advanced photographic processes, creative explorations and professional techniques.
 Every third semester.
 Prerequisite: 217.

 Investigations of varied software to learn the usage of interactive multi media and animation in the production of electronic art.
 Every third semester.
 Prerequisite: 218.

 Emphasis on technical aspects of throwing lids, sets, and larger functional forms, the process of glaze development, kiln stacking and firing, and the aesthetics of form.
 Every second semester.